 The first and most crucial step to eliminating and preventing scorpion infestations is general pest and insect control.
 By removing the scorpions’ food source, you can send these venomous arachnids packing.

-When it comes to scorpions, we advise creating a repellent barrier around both your house and yard using a natural, non-toxic outdoor pesticide.
+When it comes to scorpions, we advise creating a repellent barrier around both your house and yard using a non-toxic outdoor pesticide.
 Be sure to spray around your home’s foundation and along fence lines (this treatment should be done twice a month until the problem is resolved).
-Natural indoor pesticides can be used to kill any individuals that have found their way into the home, and as a preventative measure to treat doorways, windowsills and baseboards.
+Non-toxic indoor pesticides can be used to kill any individuals that have found their way into the home, and as a preventative measure to treat doorways, windowsills and baseboards.

 Maintain Your Yard